subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Diffusion based Temporal Predictive Coding (DTPC)

-In this section we are going put some flesh to the Predctive Processing model as captured by the block diagramin figure 2.
-We will start with a model for prediction, and follow it up with a model for the inference and generation processes.
+In this section we are going put some flesh to the Predctive Processing model as captured by the block diagramin figure 1.
+We will start with a model for the inference and generation processes (since it turns out that they go together) and follow it up with a model for prediction .
 The prediction model is based on diffusion based EBMs of the type we encountered in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html), while inference and generation modules are based on the theory of [Predictive Coding](https://homes.cs.washington.edu/~rao/predcoding2011.pdf) due to Rao and Ballard.
 All of these modules work using the princimple of energy minimization, hence are biologically plausible.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat102.png)

-Figure 26: Diffusion based Temporal Predictive Coding (DTPC) Framework
+Figure 3: Diffusion based Temporal Predictive Coding (DTPC) Framework

-This is a proposed model for Temporal Predictice Coding that uses diffusion based EBMs for the prediction part (see above figure).

-The above figure shows a system that has modules for prediction, as well as for inference and generation and serves as a model for the Active Inference framwork described earlier.
-The external sensory data $s_n$ is passed through an inference network $q_{\phi}(x_n|s_n)$ to generate an internal representation $x_n$ that is then fed into the one step state predictor.
-The predicted state $x_{n+1}$ is then used to generate the next perception $y_{n+1}$ using the generator module $p_{\psi}(y_{n+1}|x_{n+1}).
-The [Dreamer v4](https://arxiv.org/abs/2509.24527) is a recent world model proposal that that uses this architecture and does predictions in latent space.

-The prediction part of this model, i.e., the distribution $p_{\theta}(x_{n+1}|x_n,s_n,a_n)$ is clearly the same structure that we encountered in the Direct Predictive Processing framework, and hence can be implemented with EBM/diffusion models.
-But what about the inference and generation modules, which are collectively called an auto-encoder?
-Note that EBM/diffusion model has to be trained using the latent state $x_n$, in other words both the input $x_n$ and the output $x_{n+1}$ need to be known in advance as part of the training dataset.
-This means that the auto-encoder has to be trained in advance of the EBM/diffusion model, and then the finished model gets plugged into the end-to-end model to train the EBM/diffusion part of the model.
-This is clearly an issue for biological plausibility, a model in which all three modules can be trained together would be preferable.

-It was recognized in the early days of AI that finding latent representations for image or textual data, i.e. auto-enoder, is a critical problem, and the are have been several landmark models over the years that have move the state of the art forward, and we discuss a few next.
+The figure above shows the proposed model that I am going to call Diffusion based Temporal Predictive Coding or DTPC.
+The prediction part of this model, i.e., the distribution $g_{\theta}$ is implemented with EBM/diffusion models so that the prediction of $x_{n+1}$ is done by using a process of sampling.
+On the other hand the inference and generation models are implemented by using n iterative process of error minimization.
+If it can be shown that all of these operations can be implemented using signalling between adjacent neurons, then it makes them biologically plausible.

 The model operates as follows:

 - A stream of external sensory data $s_n$ arrives at discrete time instants indexed by $n$.
-The sensory data is processed by the Predictive Coding algorithm involving inference and generation as described earlier.
+The sensory data is processed by the Predictive Coding algorithm that handles both inference and generation.
 This results in a high level latent state $z_n$ at time $n$.
-Note that the inference/generation process may involve multiple stages, as in the original Predictive Coding proposal.
+The Predictice Coding algorithm allows for multiple stages of inference and generation.
-- The latent state $z_n$ is fed into a diffusion/EBM model, and this results in a prediction $x_{n+1} = g(z_n,u_{n+1})$.
+- The latent state $z_n$ is fed into a world model built using a diffusion base EBM, and this results in a prediction $x_{n+1} which is sampled from the distribution $g_{\theta}(x|z_n,u_{n+1})$.
 Here the sequence $u_n$ stands for other factors that influence the prediction, such as actions that the organism plans to take.
 - The prediction $x_{n+1}$ serves as the initial estimate for the next latent state $z_{n+1}$ at time $n+1$.
+At the same time the generative model converts $x_{n+1}$ into $y_{n+1} = p_{\psi}(x_{n+1}$, and this serves as the organism's perception signal at time $n+1$.
 Note that we are assuming that the time required to generate the prediction $x_{n+1}$ is less then the time between successive sensory inputs.
-- As a result of the new sensory data $s_{n+1}$, the latent $z_{n+1}$ undergoes changes in a recursive manner until it settles down to a new final state, and this is then used for the next prediction $x_{n+2}$.
+- As a result of the new sensory data $s_{n+1}$, the latent $z_{n+1}$ undergoes changes in a recursive manner from its initial value $x_{n+1}$, until it settles down to a new final state, and this is then used for the next prediction $x_{n+2}$.

-The use of diffusion/EBMs in DTPC enables it to generate much more complex latent predictions as compared to the TPC model that uses a simple linear predictor.
-More complex latent predictions are needed to generate the rich image of the world that we see in front of us.
-Also unlike the TPC model, the DTPC model allows the use of multiple inference/generation stages which improves the inference/generation quality.
+This DTPC design handles not just perception, but in parallel does training of all the three modules $q_{\phi}, g_{theta}, p_{\psi}$ as new data comes in.
+Hence in some sense its operation can be likened to the training process used in artificial neural network based world models since the model is constantly updtaing its parameters in response to new data.
+But at the same time since the output of the model is being modified by new sensory data, it also serves as a perception system in the brain.

-Note that DTPC still uses the simple linear inference and generation modules, as in the original Predictive Coding work.
+Note that DTPC uses the simple linear inference and generation modules, as in the original Predictive Coding work.
 However if most of the heavy lifting in the inference/prediction/generation pipeline is done by the diffusion based prediction module, then perhaps relatively less sophisticated inference/generation modules are sufficient.
 The DTPC model also allows for a system in which a single set of neurons are being continuously modified, alternating with modification due to new sensory data followed by modifications due to the prediction operation.
 Since all of the operations, including inference, generation and prediction are based on an iterative process of energy minimization, they are biologically plausible.

-*Finding diffusion parameters for the DTPC model*

-How biologically plausible is this model, in other words are their biological mechanisms than can implement the various structures in the diffusion/EBM model?
-It is known that there is a set of neurons in the brain whose state results in visual perceptions.
-The process by which the state gets translated into the rich multicolor panaroma that we see is still mysterious and is called the [Hard Problem of Consciousness](https://en.wikipedia.org/wiki/Hard_problem_of_consciousness), and the EBM model does not make any claims that it solves this problem.
-The perception neurons are connected to each other and to other neurons in other parts brain using circuits whose architecture remains largely unknown.
-In particular they are connected to neurons that represent prior perceptions, sensory data etc. Lets assume that the perceptions neurons have settled into an equibrium state, and then new sensory data comes in.
-This causes the neurons to be in a non-equilibrium state, and this results in signals between them which gradually cause them to transition to a new equilibrium state that corresponds to the new perception.
-This transition is governed by the signalling between the neurons, and this is simulated in the EBM/diffusion model by using Langevin sampling of the energy model.

-To summarize: The model does Langevin sampling on its state space, while the brain does direct signalling between neurons, but both end up in the same equilibrium state of minimum energy.
-The EBM/diffusion model gets there by using a model for the brain's energy function, while bypassing the need to model the details of its interconnection architecture.
-What about the gradual de-noising process?
-There are probably mechanisms in the brain that operate like the simulated annealing process, which allow it to get to equilibrium in a gradual fashion and thus avoid local non optimal mnima.

-Another aspect on the biological plausibility issue is the training process.
-Diffusion models have a number of training algorithms at their disposal based on backprop such DDPM or the [score function](https://arxiv.org/abs/2011.13456) technique, however evidence for backprop has not been found in brains.
-The training process in brains involves changes in the synapse strengths using local mechanisms such as the Hebb's rule.
-The first EBM models such as the Boltzmann machine were trained in a similar local fashion by using [maximum likelihood]((https://www.cs.toronto.edu/~fritz/absps/pdp7.pdf)) based training, and this results in weight updates that use only local information, quite similar to the Hebb's rule.
-In Part 3 I described a training procedure for diffusion EBMs also based on maximum likelihood called the [Diffusion Recovery Likelihood](https://arxiv.org/abs/2012.08125) algorithm, that can be implemented by using Langevin sampling, which makes it biologically plausible.

-The main lesson to be drawn from this diffuson/EBM model for the brain, is that it is possible to create a model for a highly complex system like the brain by using the brain's outputs alone and without worrying about the details of its internal structure.
-If the model is powerful enough, then it is able to re-create this internal structure through the training process.
-As we saw for the Active Inference framework, it is also possible to explicitly model the internal states of the brain.
-But either approach works equally well, and choosing one over the other is a matter of implementation efficiency.

-**Estimation of network parameters, what is the function f?**

 ## Implementing the Inference and Generation Modules: Predictive Coding

-### Predictive Coding

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat99.png)

 Figure 24: The Predictive Coding Framework

-This model was proposed by [Rao and Ballard](https://www.cs.utexas.edu/~dana/Rao.pdf) as a way to generate latent represents in our visual cortex, hence the authors had biological plausibility as their main critera.
+This model was proposed by [Rao and Ballard](https://www.cs.utexas.edu/~dana/Rao.pdf) as a way to generate latent representations in our visual cortex, hence the authors had biological plausibility as their main critera.
-Suppose the visual system receives an image I. The goal is not merely to encode pixels but also to infer the hidden causes of the image:
+The goal is not merely to encode pixels but also to infer the hidden causes of the image:
 Rao and Ballard proposed that the cortex maintains a hierarchical generative model:

 $$  x_2  \rightarrow x_1 \rightarrow y $$